 How much are Ideal Agent fees?

-Ideal Agent’s standard listing fee for home sellers is 2% of the final sale price.
-With a conventional real estate agent, you’ll typically pay between 2.5–3%.
-That said, the minimum Ideal Agent listing fee is $3,000.
-So if your home is worth less than $150,000, you’ll be paying more than 2% to list your home with Ideal Agent.
+Ideal Agent’s standard listing fee for home sellers is 2% of the final sale price instead of the typical 2.5-3% rate most agents charge.
+Ideal Agent also has a minimum $3,000 fee, so if your home is less than $150,000, you'll be paying more than the advertised 2% rate.

 How much does Ideal Agent charge to sell your home?